genkizkhan/dockerize-wordpress/README.md

 ## Step 8: Configure WordPress installation
 1. Open a web browser.
 2. Navigate to `http:localhost:8886`.
 3. If the page loads an error: `ERROR ESTABLISHING A DATABASE CONNECTION`, open docker desktop, navigate to `Containers`, select `wp-container` then click `Exec` tab.
-Delete the file `wp-config-php` by issuing the following command in the terminal.
+Delete the file `wp-config.php` by issuing the following command in the terminal.

     a. `ls` : to show all files at the current directory.
-Make sure that it contain the file `wp-config-php`.
+Make sure that it contain the file `wp-config.php`.

-    b. `rm -rf` : to forcibly remove `wp-config-php`.
+    b. `rm -rf wp-config.php` : to forcibly remove `wp-config.php`.
 Verify that the file is successfully remove by issuing the `ls` command.

 4. Navigate again to `http:localhost:8886` and it should load the WordPress installation page.
 Follow on-screen procedures and complete the WordPress setup using the data defined below: